aramisentreri/aramisentreri.github.io/_posts/2022-02-28-covariant-derivatives-are-hard.md

 \frac{d{\bf e_i}}{d x^\gamma}  = \sum\limits_{j}\Gamma^j_{i\gamma} {\bf e_j}
 $$

-where we are calling the coefficients as $\Gamma^j_{i\gamma}$, sometimes referred to as the _Christoffel symbols_.
+where we are calling the coefficients of this sum as $\Gamma^j_{i\gamma}$, sometimes referred to as the _Christoffel symbols_.
 This is just a name for some constants, _don't freak out (not yet)._

 Ok so, if we put some things together, for example noticing that $\frac{d x^\mu}{d t} = t^\mu$, exchanging the indices $i$ and $j$ on the second term, and renaming the $\gamma$ and $\mu$ indices as well, we get that

+$$
 \label{eq:cov_der_scalar}
-$$
 \nabla_{\bf t} T = T_{i,\mu} t^\mu {\bf e_i} + T_i \Gamma^j_{i\gamma} t^\gamma {\bf e_j} = T_{i,\mu} t^\mu {\bf e_i} + T_j \Gamma^i_{j\gamma} t^\gamma {\bf e_i} = (T_{i,\gamma} + T_j \Gamma^i_{j\gamma})t^\gamma{\bf e_i}
 $$

 So that in terms of components, some people chose to write the covariant derivative as

+$$
 \label{eq:misleading}
-$$
 \nabla_{\gamma} T = T_{i;\gamma} = T_{i,\gamma} + \Gamma^i_{j\gamma} T_j
 $$

-but this is of course incomplete if not a little misleading too.
+but this is of course incomplete if not a little **misleading** too.
 The cruelty of geometers... (and mathematicians in general).
 This is what I would call an abuse of notation.
 It's only allowed if you are an expert in the field.
 For the rest of the mortals, please write everything out!

-## Second section
+## Second step on how to lose readers

-So just from this brief and intuitive analysis based on the geometric idea, we can see that we want the Covariant derivative (as described in equation \eqref{eq:misleading}) to be at least an operator that takes tangent vectors $T$ (aka 0-1 tensors), and transforms them into a **1-1 tensor**.
+So just from this brief and intuitive analysis based on the geometric idea, we can see that we want the Covariant derivative (as described in the misleading equation) to be at least an operator that takes tangent vectors $T$ (aka 0-1 tensors), and transforms them into a **1-1 tensor**.

 > Note: What is a 1-1 tensor anyway?
-In equation \eqref{eq:misleading}, in order to complete the actual formula without abuse of notation, or better said to **complete the expression so that the outcome is a scalar**, one needs to "multiply" (and add with Einstein notation) the 2 terms: $t^\gamma$ and $e_i$, like in equation \eqref{eq:cov_der_scalar}.
+In the misleading equation above, in order to complete the actual formula without abuse of notation, or better said to **complete the expression so that the outcome is a scalar**, one needs to "multiply" (and add with Einstein notation) the 2 terms: $t^\gamma$ and $e_i$, like in the equation for the derivative of $T$ above.

 > We refer to $e_i$ as a tangent vector, because as we defined it above, it is a basis vector that lives in the tangent plane $T_x$ (at the point x).
 This is also a 0-1 tensor.